nuthanc/angular_advanced_fast/http-04-loading-indicator/README.md

 * this.http.get<{ [key: string]: Post }>
   * Generic type of the response body
 * This is available on all requests of HttpClient

+### 10. Outputting Posts

+* Assign loadedPosts in subscribe and output it in the Template based on its length